Unique-Divine/Commonplace-Book/commonplace-book.md

 #### Ultralearning [Core Message (YouTube)](https://youtu.be/4xCiHppPfEs)

-- A lot of what's taught in school is theory useful for PhD students.
+- A lot of what's taught in school is theory that's only useful for PhD students.
-- An ultralearning project is about building skills, not just knowledge.
+- An ultralearning project is about building skills, not just building knowledge.

 #### To Start Any Ultralearning Project

 1. Make and **follow a Metalearning map**.
 Think hard about what you want to be able to do by the end of your ultralearning project.
 Then identify what skills will be critical to your success.
-    - what concepts do I need to understand?
+    - What concepts do I need to understand?
-    - what facts do I need to memorize?
+    - What facts do I need to memorize?
-    - what procedures do I need to practice?
+    - What procedures do I need to practice?

 2.  **Design and use practice drills**
     -   Based on the info from metalearning, design drills.